nlnzcollservices/harvester_manager/README.md

 This is so different machines can be set up to only capture specific content depending on the team setup.

-## The harvest
+## The harvesters

 The spreadsheet row data is handed off to the appropriate harvester.
-Each one will be documented below.
+Each one is documented below - see the technical readme for more notes / scoping paramaters (if any).

-Upon success, the resulting data is handed back to the manager script, who updates the google sheet as needed.
+Upon successful harvest, the resulting data is put in an agreed location, and key information is handed back to the manager tool, who updates the google sheet as needed.

 ### facebook_harvesters.py